 Aythya affinis

 Status: Common, locally abundant, regular spring and fall migrant statewide.
 Rare casual summer visitor statewide.
-Uncommon regular winter visitor west, south, and east, rare casual elsewhere.
+Uncommon regular winter visitor west, south, and east, rare casual north.

 Documentation: Specimen: UNSM ZM 7679, 11 Apr 1913 Lancaster Co.

-Changes since 2000: Baldassarre (2014) stated that the total population of Lesser Scaup has “declined markedly” between 1974 and 2009; such declines, however, have largely gone undetected in Nebraska.
+Changes since 2000: Baldassarre (2014) stated that the total population of Lesser Scaup has “declined markedly” between 1974 and 2009; such a decline, however, has largely gone undetected in Nebraska.

 Summer: There is no conclusive evidence that this species breeds or has bred in Nebraska (Mollhoff 2022); currently the nearest regular breeding is in extreme northeast South Dakota (Tallman et al 2002).
 See Comments.

-There are nevertheless numerous summer reports for the western Sandhills, notably for Garden Co, where there have been counts from Crescent Lake NWR of up to 48 on 16 Jun 1996 and 26 on 17 Jun and 12 Jul 1995; one was there 6 Sep 2012, and a male was at Oshkosh SL, Garden Co 2 Sep 1993 (Rosche 1994), and up to five were in the Goose Lake area, Crescent Lake NWR 18 Aug-2 Sep 2020.
+There are nevertheless numerous summer reports for the western Sandhills, notably for Garden Co, where there have been counts from Crescent Lake NWR of up to 48 on 16 Jun 1996 and 26 on 17 Jun and 12 Jul 1995; one was there 6 Sep 2012, a male was at Oshkosh SL, Garden Co 2 Sep 1993 (Rosche 1994), and up to five were in the Goose Lake area, Crescent Lake NWR 18 Aug-2 Sep 2020.
+There are 29 summer (18 Jun-8 Sep) reports in northern and western Nebraska away from Garden Co, at possible breeding locations, although counts of up to 20 at Gering SL, Scotts Bluff Co 24 Jun 1995, and eight at Gordon SL, Sheridan Co 8 Jul 1994 suggest early molt migrants.

-There are several summer (20 Jun-8 Sep) reports from the Rainwater Basin.
+There are several summer (20 Jun-8 Sep) reports from the Rainwater Basin, many likely molt migrants.
 Jorgensen (2012) cited 15 eastern Rainwater Basin reports 24 May-7 Aug, including six in the region 28 Jun 2001.
 More recently, in 2005 up to seven were found in the region through 6 Aug.
-At Funk WPA, Phelps Co there are reports 22 Jun 1996 and 19 Jul 1997, and there are several summer reports from Adams Co in the 1960s although most recent was 30 Jun 1984.
+At Funk WPA, Phelps Co there are reports 22 Jun 1996 and 19 Jul 1997, and there are several summer reports from Adams Co in the 1960s and subsequently, although most recent was 30 Jun 1984.

 - High counts: 3450 at Lake McConaughy, 31 Oct 2000 at Branched Oak Lake, Lancaster Co 8 Nov 2011, and 1846 in Lancaster Co 19 Nov 2010.

-Winter: Overwintering occurs regularly at certain locations in the west, south, and east, such as Scottsbluff SL, Scotts Bluff Co; Lake McConaughy and Lake Ogallala, Keith Co; Harlan Co Reservoir and nearby Alma SL, Harlan Co; and Gavin’s Point Dam area, Knx and Cedar Cos.
+Winter: Overwintering occurs regularly at certain locations in the west, south, and east, such as Scottsbluff WTP, Scotts Bluff Co; Lake McConaughy and Lake Ogallala, Keith Co; Harlan County Reservoir and nearby Alma SL, Harlan Co; and Gavin’s Point Dam area, Knox and Cedar Cos.
 At Lake Ogallala, as many as 328 were present 1999-2000 and at Gavin’s Point Dam 428 were counted 11 Jan 2022.

-Mid-winter reports (15 Jan-6 Feb) elsewhere of probable wintering birds are scattered across the state, but there are none in the north.
+Mid-winter reports (15 Jan-6 Feb) elsewhere are scattered across the state, but the only one in the north was of two at Fort Niobrara NWR, Cherry Co 19 Jan 2024.

 Comments: It has generally been assumed that there is a small but persistent breeding population in southern Sheridan and northern Garden Cos (Ducey 1988, Johnsgard 2013), but the available reports cannot be substantiated (Mollhoff 2022).
-According to Mollhoff, reports of young at Crescent Lake NWR in 1978 and 1979 were estimates based on annual reports from the refuge of the number of adults present, not on young seen.
-An estimated 28 young were reported as produced in 1978 at Crescent Lake NWR, and the only evidence for 1979 was a statement by the refuge manager that “in 1979 the refuge maintained a summer population of about 20 adults, not all of which were likely breeding” (Roger Sharpe, pers. comm.).
-Ducey (1988) cited one breeding report, in Cherry Co in 1966, which appears to be based on Cornell Nest Record cards; Mollhoff searched the record cards at Cornell and found only records for Redhead in 1966 (Wayne Mollhoff, pers. comm.).
+According to Mollhoff (2022), reports of young at Crescent Lake NWR, Garden Co in 1978 and 1979 were estimates based on annual reports from the refuge of the number of adults present, not of young seen.
+On this uncertain basis, 28 young were estimated to have been produced in 1978 at Crescent Lake NWR, and the only evidence for 1979 was a statement by the refuge manager that “in 1979 the refuge maintained a summer population of about 20 adults, not all of which were likely breeding” (Roger Sharpe, personal communication).
+Ducey (1988) cited a breeding report in Cherry Co in 1966, which appears to be based on Cornell Nest Record cards; Mollhoff searched the record cards at Cornell and found only records for Redhead in 1966 (Wayne Mollhoff, personal communication).
 Probably based on the 1966 and 1978-79 reports, Johnsgard (2013) stated that Lesser Scaup is “Known to have nested at Crescent Lake NWR but not at Valentine NWR.”

 Images